HTML Navigation – Java Examples

 11// Initialize a document based on the prepared code

-14 // Here we create a CSS Selector that extract all elements whose 'class' attribute equals to 'happy' and their child SPAN elements
+14// Here, we create a CSS Selector that extracts all elements whose 'class' attribute equals to 'happy' and their child SPAN elements

 16